 1. Why is the BO43243 clinical trial needed?

-Chronic lymphocytic leukaemia (CLL) is a type of blood cancer in which the bone marrow makes too many B-cells (a type of white blood cell).
+Chronic lymphocytic leukemia (CLL) is a type of blood cancer in which the bone marrow makes too many B-cells.
+B-cells are disease-fighting white cells in blood.
 The excess B-cells build up and stop the blood, bone marrow and lymph nodes working properly.
 Standard treatment for CLL includes medicines such as:

 • Bruton’s tyrosine kinase inhibitors (BTKi), such as ibrutinib and acalabrutinib.
 These work by blocking a protein called BTK in CLL cells so they cannot grow as quickly